ibm-cloud-docs/discovery/index.md

 {{site.data.keyword.discoveryfull}} makes it possible to rapidly build cognitive, cloud-based exploration applications that unlock actionable insights hidden in unstructured data — including your own proprietary data, as well as public and third-party data.
 {: shortdesc}

 This documentation applies to {{site.data.keyword.discoveryshort}} service instances that you create with a Lite or Advanced plan, or that you created with a Premium plan before 16 July 2020.
-For more information about features in Premium plan instances created on or after 16 July 2020, see [these docs](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-about){: external}.
+For more information about features in Premium plan instances created on or after 16 July 2020, and in Plus (including Plus Trial) plan instances, see [these docs](/docs/discovery-data?topic=discovery-data-about){: external}.
 {: important}

 ![Discovery architecture diagram](images/about-discovery1.png)